Tel Qiri: Iron Age period

+Iron IA

 The earliest Iron Age layer is dated to the beginning of the Iron Age I period, around the 12th century BCE.
 Remains of a large building, with a system of rooms and an oven, are noteworthy.
 A Canaanite jar was discovered, which seems to have been carried over from the previous Late Bronze Age.
 The absence of Philistine pottery is also noteworthy and implies this layer represent a time before the Philistines settled the region.

+Iron IB

 A system of houses and agricultural installations was found dated to the Iron Age I period, between the 12th to 10th centuries BCE.
 Some of the pottery belongs to Philistine types.
 One of the houses, dated to the 11th century BCE yielded several tools used in religious rituals.
 An Egyptian amulet made of faience in the form of the Egyptian deity of Ptah-Sokar, typical of this period, was found, as well as an incense burner.
 An interesting discovery from a later stage of the building was an abundance of animal bones.
 Most of the bones belonged to sheep and goats, and most of them were the right forelegs of the animals.
 Such a collection of bones is unique to this building and indicates animal sacrifices, similar to a type of sacrifice described in the Hebrew Bible (Exodus 29:22 and Leviticus 7:32).
 This type of Israelite sacrifice was common in the Near East during this period and originated in this region.
 An example of this sacrifice method is found in a Late Bronze Age temple at Tel Lachish.
 Although this temple looks like a regular house, it is common to find religious activity in regular houses during this period and mentions of rituals done inside regular houses can be found in the Hebrew Bible in Judges 17:5.
 Another prevalent finding in Tel Qiri's Iron Age layers is the large quantity of chalices, which constitute a much higher percentage of Tel Qiri's ceramics than in other sites.
 It is possible that Tel Qiri had more temples and was a religious center in the region, or that it was connected to the extensive religious activity of the nearby Mount Carmel.